cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-ubuntu-installation.md

 # check route to potential external LAN machine (e.g machine name known by DNS server that have been dynamically configured by DHCP client)
 ping <external server name>.<domain name>
 ```

+By default, NetworkManager (configuration file at __/etc/NetworkManager/NetworkManager.conf__) is started by Ubuntu (and managing dynamic resolv.conf update) and status can be checked via command: `sudo systemctl status systemd-resolved`

 ### Wake On LAN enabling
 - Check that WOL is supported by card and activated into the OS: